Chapter One – Opening the Door

 “I’m sure my readers would be interested in how a young Polish Jew could escape the ghetto and get all the way to England.
 I’m interested in your thoughts and feelings.
 The fears you might have had and the difficulties you may have faced on the journey.
 I want to get to the heart of your story.”

 “You don’t ask for much, do you?”
 Cassie was warming to the na´ve girl.
 Sally reminded her of Susan.
 The younger version of Sally’s mother had been a little bold and full of confidence.
 She was a few years older than Cassie but treated her as an equal.
-Susan was the first person she met in England who was kind to her.
+Susan was one of the first people she met after arriving in England.

 Cassie thought back to that epic journey to reach safety.
 How could she possibly explain what had been in her heart at that time?